If you have already left school and would like to apply to university, follow the steps below.

 If you are a deferred student, you need to apply directly to USC to take up your deferred place.

-If you have successfully completed a QTAC application, you can view or update your application through QTAC's Check and change.
+If you have successfully completed a QTAC application, you can view or update your application through QTAC's Application Services.

 Once an offer round has occurred, you will be advised by email if you have been made an offer.

 When studying at university, you will need to budget for fees, study-related costs and living expenses.

 Also, you may be eligible for the Commonwealth Government’s Higher Education Loan Program (HELP):